Peter Heine Nielsen: Coaching career

 Nielsen coached World Champion Viswanathan Anand from 2002 until 2012.
 Anand won the World Championship title in Mexico 2007, and defended it in Bonn 2008, Sofia 2010 and Moscow 2012.

 Nielsen has been coaching world number one, Magnus Carlsen, since 2013.
 Carlsen won the Candidates Tournament 2013, which gave him the right to challenge Anand for the world championship.
 He defeated Anand, and has since defended the title four times.

 Nielsen had previously coached Carlsen in Khanty-Mansiysk 2005, where Carlsen became the youngest player ever to qualify for the Candidates' matches.

 Shogi

-In 2012 Nielsen began playing shogi; he achieved the mark of 2 dan in May 2017.
+In 2012, Nielsen began playing shogi; he achieved the mark of 2 dan in May 2017.
 The same month, he won the Danish Shogi Championship.
+He represented Denmark at the International Shogi Forum in 2014 and 2017, reaching the final of Tournament B in 2017.
+He competed twice in the European Shogi Championship, finishing 18th in 2015 and 13th in 2017.

 Personal life

 Nielsen lives in Lithuania with his wife, Viktorija Čmilytė-Nielsen, and four children.
 She is also a chess grandmaster, as well as a politician of the Liberal Movement.